olahol/react-tagsinput/README.md

 ##### transform

-A function which returns transforms a tag before it is added, the default function is just identity (it returns the same tag).
-This is useful for tag completion.
+A function which transforms a tag before it is added, the default function trims the tag of whitespaces.

 ##### addKeys